andheiberg/laravel-theme/README.md

 Add Theme's service provider to your Laravel application in config/app.php.
 Add the following to the providers:

 	Andheiberg\Theme\ThemeServiceProvider:class,
+	Illuminate\Html\HtmlServiceProvider::class,

+And to the aliases:

+	'Form'      => Illuminate\Html\FormFacade::class,

 If you would like to use another theme than default you would have to publish the settings and change the theme setting: